Retiring soon? Then it might also be time to retire your current credit card. Here’s our list of the 7 best credit cards for retirees.

 The nice thing about this card is that you can make adjustments to your plan at any time.
 Do this through the Netspend website if you find that a different plan will give you better options.

 If you’ve entered retirement with bad credit, don’t worry.
 You can still get a secured credit card.
-And the Credit One Bank Unsecured Platinum Visa is one of our favorites.
+And the Credit One Bank® Unsecured Visa® for Rebuilding Credit is one of our favorites.

 Many cards penalize you for having poor credit, but this one doesn’t.
 You’ll get a free copy of your credit score each month, and the annual fee will range depending on your credit score.

-The credit limit that you can get with this card ranges up to $1,500, which is a fast and easy way to improve your credit.
+Get a credit line between $300 and $3,000 based on your credit history, which is a fast and easy way to improve your credit.
 There is no sign-up bonus, and you do have to pay more than usual for cash advances.
 But being able to use a credit card to improve and build your credit makes this an excellent option for a lot of retirees.

 Finally, you can earn points with this secured card.
 You’ll get 1% cash back, and the rewards will post to your account automatically.